Armoloy Case Studies

 Results of Threshold Galling Test

 The results of this test indicate that the increased hardness of 17-4 PH did not improve galling resistance over 300 series.
-Proper selection of mating materials enables instruments to be operated at higher contact stresses without galling.
-Even greater galling resistance was achieved when stainless steels were coated with ME-92.
-The improved gall resistance of ME-92 is graphically presented in Figure 3 and again in Table 5.
+Proper selection of mating materials allows instruments to operate at higher contact stresses without galling.
+Coating stainless steels with ME-92 achieved even greater galling resistance.
+Figure 3 and Table 5 graphically present the improved gall resistance of ME-92.

 UNLUBRICATED THRESHOLD GALL STRESS, IN 1000 PSI